Qalisa/vike-plugin-sitemap/README.md

 ## Development Mode

-In development mode, the sitemap and robots.txt are updated automatically when files change.
+In development mode, the sitemap and robots.txt are not yet updated automatically when files change (see [#1](https://github.com/Qalisa/vike-plugin-sitemap/issues/1)).
+Help would be much appreciated.

 ## License